Accountants charge using three common fee structures: hourly, project-based, and fixed fees.

 How Bench can help

 If you’re looking for a service to bridge the gap between DIY accounting software and a full-time accountant, Bench has you covered.
 In addition to monthly bookkeeping, we also offer tax filing and advisory services.
-Our in-house Tax Advisors are always on hand to answer your tax questions and make a custom plan for your business.
+Our tax advisors are always on hand to answer your tax questions and make a custom plan for your business.
 To learn more, check out our How It Works page.

 Is it worth it to hire an accountant for your business?